• Send us a message

 Property Auction Sales & Purchases

-As with any standard potential property purchase, you should research the building and its situation, talk to neighbours and check if the description and quoted guide price is accurate.
+As with any standard potential property purchase, you should research the building and its situation, talk to neighbours and check if the description and quoted guide price are accurate.
 If you have any doubts about the condition of a property, you should consult a chartered surveyor and, possibly a builder.
+You may wish to consult a specialist if the property is Listed.
 This will give an accurate idea of costs should major renovations be needed.

 If you then decide to make a bid, contact Glanvilles.
-With our extensive experience in residential property conveyancing, we'll be able to check the conditions of sale as printed in the auctioneer's catalogue and advise on any legal issues which could arise.
+Our property auction lawyers have extensive experience in residential property conveyancing, so we'll be able to check the conditions of sale as printed in the auctioneer's catalogue and advise on any legal issues which could arise.

 Removing the risks